 Available languages: CZ, DE, EN, FR, RU, ES, PL, HU, IT, NL

-The Pilsner Historical Underground, with its nearly 14 km of corridors, is one of the largest historical underground systems in Central Europe.
+The Pilsen Historical Underground, with its nearly 14 km of corridors, is one of the largest historical underground systems in Central Europe.
 The underground tour path is about 800 m long and at depths of 9 to 12 metres below the historic city centre of Pilsen.
 Become familiar with medieval life below the city, and uncover the secrets of authentic discoveries and corners hidden underground.

 CZ, DE, EN, FR, RU